-Xeroderma Pigmentosum (pronounced: Zer-o-der-ma/pig-men-toe-sum), known as XP, is a rare genetic inherited skin disease caused by a defect in the body’s ability to repair DNA cells damaged by ultraviolet rays.
+Xeroderma Pigmentosum (pronounced: Zer-o-der-ma/pig-men-toe-sum), commonly known as XP, is a very rare inherited skin disease causing extreme sensitivity to the sun’s ultraviolet rays.

 Many persons with XP will get unusually severe sunburn after a short sun exposure.
 The sunburn will last much longer than expected, perhaps for several weeks.
 This type of sunburn will usually occur during a child’s first sun exposure, and it may be a clue to the diagnosis of XP.
 However, some people with XP will not sunburn more easily than others, and the disease will be undetected until unusual skin changes appear after much time.
 Most people with XP will develop many freckles at an early age.
 Continued sun exposure will lead to further changes in the skin, including irregular dark spots, thin skin, excessive dryness, rough-surfaced growths (solar keratoses), and skin cancers.
 These skin changes resemble the skin of elderly people who have spent many years in the sun.

 The eyes of a person with XP are often painfully sensitive to the sun and may easily become irritated, bloodshot, and clouded.
 Noncancerous and cancerous growths on the eyes may occur.

 Other medical problems in addition to skin and eye changes with XP include nerve-related problems: deafness, poor coordination, spastic muscles, or developmental delay.
 About 20 percent of XP patients have one or more nerve-related problems.
 Some persons with XP may be very short and may not develop normal sexual characteristics.
 A few people with XP have all of these problems, and others will have one or more.

 Two factors combine to cause the abnormalities in XP:

 First, a person inherits traits from each parent leading to an unusual sensitivity to the damaging effects of ultraviolet light.